Skip to content

 Full all-inclusive packages bundle hire, catering, sleeping, and coordination into tiered figures that step up by guest count.
 Privatisation plus in-house catering covers sole use and the kitchen across the weekend, with rooms often counted in and the rest flexible.
 Accommodation-led multi-night models price a full stay first, then layer the wedding on top, suiting larger parties staying on site.

 Bespoke and tiered named packages build up from a base, layering space, food, and full service in named steps you can control.
-The comparison table above sets the four models side by side with price bands and minimum stays.
+The four models sit side by side in the cards below, each with its minimum stay and what the figure bundles.
 For estates with the deepest on-site sleeping, see wedding venues with accommodation; for sole-use mechanics across all venue types, see château wedding venues in Bordeaux.

 Price bands and what moves the château package figure